kongkip/Fruit-Classification-With-HubKeras/Readme.md

 Pytorch as my major
 but recently I decided to explore tensorflow because it's abit smooth to deploy trained models to mobile.
 It relies on Keras as its high level API.
-In this code walkthrough am going to use [TFHub](https://www.tensorflow.org/tutorials/images/hub_with_keras) with tranfer learning to classify fruits.**
+In this project am going to use [TFHub](https://www.tensorflow.org/tutorials/images/hub_with_keras) with tranfer learning to classify fruits.**